Manley Ottmer Hudson

 Manley Ottmer Hudson (May 19, 1886 – April 13, 1960) was an American lawyer specializing in public international law.
 He was a judge at the Permanent Court of International Justice, a member of the International Law Commission, and a mediator in international conflicts.

 The American Society of International Law named a medal after him; as did Harvard University and University of Missouri School of Law with a professorship.
-He was nominated twice for the Nobel peace prize.

 Biography

 Early life and education

 Hudson was born in Saint Peters, Missouri.
-He studied at the William Jewell College in Liberty, Missouri, achieving bachelor in 1906 and master in 1907.
-While at William Jewell, Hudson was initiated into the Alpha-Omega chapter of the Kappa Sigma Fraternity.
+He studied at the William Jewell College in Liberty, Missouri, achieving a bachelor's degree in 1906 and master's degree in 1907.
+While at William Jewell, Hudson was initiated into the Alpha-Omega chapter of Kappa Sigma fraternity.
 In 1910 he earned a LL.B. from Harvard Law School, as well as a S.J.D. in 1917.
 He received further PhDs from William Jewell College (1928), the University of Missouri (1931), and the University of Delaware (1934).

 Career

-He became professor at Harvard in 1919, heading the department of international law from 1923 to 1954.
+Hudson began his teaching career at the University of Missouri School of Law in 1912 before moving to Harvard in 1919, heading the department of international law from 1923 to 1954.
 He also was a guest lecturer at the Hague Academy of International Law (1925), the University of Calcutta (1927), and the Graduate Institute of International Studies in 1936.
 Furthermore, he was an advisor and member of the law department of the League of Nations, the United States Department of State, and others.

 He became editor of the American Journal of International Law in 1924.
 Hudson married Janet Norton Aldrich in 1930 and was the father of two sons, Manley Ottmer, Jr. and Peter.

+Hudson was elected to the American Academy of Arts and Sciences in 1931 and the American Philosophical Society in 1941.

 A member of the Permanent Court of Arbitration since 1933, he became a judge at the Permanent Court of International Justice in 1936 and held that position until the dissolution of that court in 1946.
 Since 1936, he was an associate of the Institut de Droit International.
 He also was an advisor and lecturer for international law at the Naval War College from 1946 to 1952.
 From 1949 to 1952, he was president of the American Society of International Law and first chairman of the International Law Commission.
 He was appointed Special Rapporteur for the study of nationality including statelessness by the International Law Commission on 26 July 1951.